eficode-academy/kubernetes-katas/rolling-updates.md

 - Check the version of the backend image in the browser

-- Try rolling out other image version while looking at the frontend.
+- Try rolling out another image version while looking at the frontend.
 You can do it by repeating the commands from above.
 Suggested image versions are `1.0.0` and `3.0.0`.

 - Try also rolling out a version that does not exist: